A closer look at the link between money and happiness

 You may even find that investing in experiences — not things — can cause greater overall happiness.
 Those experiences, and the long-term memories they create, may vary depending upon the individual, but could include big adventures like a vacation in Cancun or smaller ones like a camping trip, a concert, or a special meal.

 Of course, one surefire way to bank some additional financial bliss is to learn more about money.
 It makes sense.
 The more you learn, the better you’ll be at managing money — and the better you are at managing money, the more money you’ll have for that camping trip or concert.
 Or, yes, even that trip to Cancun.
-A good place to start when it comes to boosting your financial IQ is our new FiQ money lessons resource, which offers personalized financial lesson plans.

 And, if all else fails — or as an additional tactic — you can even try meditation to achieve financial Zen.
 We created a resource for that, too, and call it Balanced — a series of three money-focused meditations led by real experts in mindfulness.